 As dawn broke the roads levelled and we encountered a dramatically changed landscape.

 The early morning haze of the sun struck the wet surface of the roads and gave off a vapour that stretched over the vast plateau below.

 The effect was one of floating above the skyline, which continued as we careered relentlessly through the countryside.

 Gurgling rivers and winding forest roads, details shrouded in black a few hours previously, now sparkled in the mid-morning heat as I finally had a chance to appreciate the calm beauty of Sumatra’s quieter corners.

 It was with disappointment and sleep deprivation that I alighted at Bukittinggi, a mere 22 hours after we set off.
-The sun was shining and I wanted to see more of Sumatra’s beautiful natural landscape on this bus.
+The sun was shining, and I had the urge to see more of Sumatra’s beautiful natural landscape by bus.

 As the creaking behemoth continued down the Trans-Sumatran Highway, trailing feathers and fumes in its wake, I sat contentedly in my seat.
 Common sense had yanked me into the nearest cab and onwards to the nearest guesthouse.
 I wasn’t in the mood to argue.